Effective Ways to Treat Acne Scars

 7. Subcision

-Subcision is a minor surgical procedure where a needle is inserted beneath the skin to break up the fibrous tissue pulling the skin down, which causes the depression of the scar.
-Once the tissue is released, the skin naturally heals and fills in the area.
+Subcision is a minor surgical procedure in which a needle is inserted beneath the skin to break up the fibrous tissue pulling the skin down, causing the scar to be depressed.
+Once the tissue is released, the skin naturally heals and fills the area.

 Subcision is an effective treatment for deep rolling and boxcar scars, as it helps elevate the depressed areas for a smoother appearance.